flavji/sema/README.md

-# SecureReport: Collaborative Editor for Common Criteria Security Reports
+# SEMA

-SecureReport is a real-time, collaborative editing platform designed specifically for building security evaluation reports aligned with the Common Criteria (CC) standard.
+SEMA is a real-time, collaborative editing platform designed specifically for building security evaluation reports aligned with the Common Criteria (CC) standard.
 It offers structured editing, live collaboration, and role-based permissions, streamlining the process for development teams and evaluators.

 ---